OpenDevicePartnership/embedded-perfmon/README.md

 Collect the trace byte stream from your device.
 Then use the analyzer lib or cli to get processed values of out of it.

 You can get a json schema for the output data by running the cli with the `schema` command.

-## TODO
-- Hook into task metadata for names and prio/deadline